 7. Raise the threshold of discomfort and frustration tolerance, and make friends with them

-In time, when we regularly practice dealing with the negative emotions in the ways above, we grow a natural strength against handling those in future.
+In time, when we regularly practice dealing with the negative emotions in the ways above, we grow a natural strength against handling those in the future.
 Our threshold for becoming uncomfortable in their presence gets raised.
 We learn to be friends with them, however difficult they may seem to behave.
-After all, they are not going to be their for long unless we hang on to them.
+After all, they are not going to be there for long unless we hang on to them.

-Summary: 7 Healthy Ways To Deal With The Negative Emotions
+Unhealthy Ways To Handle Negative Emotions

-Three Scientific Models To Embrace Negative Emotions
+3 Scientific Models To Handle Negative Emotions

 Now, let’s dive into how to handle our negative emotions using 3 science-backed models here: